kube-zen/zen-lock/docs/ARCHITECTURE.md

 - Inject secrets into Pods

 **ServiceAccount Model:**
-- Both controller and webhook run in the same binary (`zen-lock-webhook`)
+- Controller and webhook run in separate deployments from the same binary image
-- They share a single ServiceAccount (`zen-lock-webhook`)
+- Controller uses `zen-lock-controller` ServiceAccount with `zen-lock-controller` ClusterRole
-- Both `zen-lock-controller` and `zen-lock-webhook` ClusterRoles are bound to this ServiceAccount
+- Webhook uses `zen-lock-webhook` ServiceAccount with `zen-lock-webhook` ClusterRole
-- This single-SA model is consistent across Helm chart and config manifests
+- This separation ensures least privilege - each component only has the permissions it needs
+- The binary supports `--enable-controller` and `--enable-webhook` flags to run in component-specific mode

 **Performance Optimizations:**
 - **ZenLock Caching**: Webhook caches ZenLock CRDs (5min TTL, configurable) to reduce API server load